Kingstuntz/alx-pre_course/0x01-git/README.md

-ALX project at mama b's office
+ALX project at mama b's office, it was a great one.